About Our Trainer

 • Associative Learning: Every behavior has a consequence, and positive reinforcement is all about associating good behaviors with calm, focused energy and great rewards.

 • Building Trust: Consistent positive interactions with humans—especially with you—are essential for building a confident, secure dog who is ready to learn.
-We want to build a strong bond between you and your dog, helping him understand that focusing on you is the most rewarding choice.
+We want to build a strong bond between you and your dog, helping them understand that focusing on you is the most rewarding choice.

 Positive reinforcement training is a commitment, not a quick fix.
 It takes patience, preparation, and consistent repetition up front.
 However, doing the work to teach your dog to look to you for guidance in any situation is essential for an easier, less stressful, and happier life together in the long run.